Whatsapp Icon

 Stage II: The cancer has spread to nearby lymph nodes or into the chest wall.
 Stage II is subdivided into IIA and IIB, depending on the size of the tumor and the spread.

-Stage III: This stage is more advanced, with cancer having spread to lymph nodes near the lungs and possibly to other nearby structures.
+Stage III: This stage is more advanced, with cancer spread to lymph nodes near the lungs and possibly to other nearby structures.
 Stage III is divided into IIIA, IIIB, and IIIC, reflecting an increasing spread of the disease.

 Stage IV: The most advanced stage, indicating that cancer has spread to both lungs, fluid around the lungs, or distant organs.
 This stage is divided into IVA and IVB, based on the extent of spread.